 Teenage life is the most exciting stage in every person’s life.
-We experience a lot of changes when we reach this stage; from physical change, psychological and even emotional change.
-This is the period when we love experimenting, discovering and exploring life sometimes without regard for the consequences.
+We experience a lot of changes when we reach this stage, from physical change to psychological and even emotional change.
+This is the period when we love experimenting, discovering, and exploring life, sometimes without regard for the consequences.

 Related: Causes of Obesity

-Dealing with obesity within the teenage population is quite complicated.
-It is not just about changing your eating habits and choosing the right food to eat.
-Obesity is something that must be taken seriously.Research indicates that adolescents represent 1/5 of the world’s population and together with the increasing number of the world’s population is the occurrence of teenage obesity.
-It is considered as one of the most common problems in the US and other developed countries, and has already reached alarming levels.
-Weight can be a real problem within the teenage population; because of this, they are more likely to feel isolated for fear of being criticized or bullied.
-The result is teens become depressed and the tendency to hate or dislike themselves is higher.
+Obesity is considered one of the most common problems in the US and other developed countries and has already reached alarming levels.
+Weight can be a real problem within the teenage population as they are more likely to feel isolated for fear of being criticized or bullied.
+The result is that many teens become depressed, which can increase hate and insecurities for themselves and others.

-Obesity is not just as simple as being overweight, since the latter can be treated by having a healthy diet and exercise.
-Obesity is not an ordinary health problem; it is a medical condition in which excess body fats have been accumulated and may bring health risks.
-There are several factors that make a person obese; such as little physical activity, hormonal changes, America’s penchant for large portions of fast foods and metabolic disorder.
+Obesity is not just as simple as being overweight since the latter can be treated by having a healthy diet and exercise.
+Obesity is not an ordinary health problem; it is a medical condition in which excess body fats have accumulated and may bring health risks.
+Several factors make a person obese, such as little physical activity, hormonal changes, America’s penchant for large portions of fast foods, and metabolic disorders.

 Bariatric surgery includes different procedures performed on obese people.
-There are three types of weight loss that can be performed on teens:
+Three types of weight loss can be performed on teens:

-- Gastric Bypass surgery – It is a process wherein the surgeon creates a small pouch by stapling off a large portion of the stomach and connects the tiny pouch directly to the small intestine.
-This makes the stomach hold less food and creates malabsorption of nutrients which results in weight loss from both restriction and malabsorption.
+- Gastric Bypass surgery – It is a process wherein the surgeon creates a small pouch by stapling off a large portion of the stomach and connecting the tiny pouch directly to the small intestine.
+This makes the stomach hold less food and creates malabsorption of nutrients, resulting in weight loss from -restriction and malabsorption.

 A teen candidate for weight loss surgery must also be prepared physically and emotionally and have enough support from parents.
-Weight loss surgery is only a tool and the teen must be ready and committed to keeping up with the new lifestyle right after surgery.
+Weight loss surgery is only a tool.
+The teen must be ready and committed to keeping up with the new lifestyle right after surgery.

-Just like any other surgery, weight loss surgery also has its risks; like occasional discomfort, vomiting and diarrhea; especially when the patient has eaten too much or too fast.
-Teen patients who have undergone weight loss surgery have to start again with a new eating approach.
-It will entail many adjustments and lifestyle changes which may take time to adjust to.
+Like any other surgery, weight loss surgery also has its risks, like occasional discomfort, vomiting, and diarrhea, especially when the patient has eaten too much or fast.
+Teen patients undergoing weight loss surgery must start again with a new eating approach.
+It will entail many adjustments and lifestyle changes that may take time.

-Most importantly is that with weight loss surgery or Bariatric surgery, an obese teen will have the opportunity to establish a more balanced relationship with food and exercise.
+Most importantly, with weight loss or Bariatric surgery, an obese teen will have the opportunity to establish a more balanced relationship with food and exercise.
 The teen may enjoy life once again with heightened confidence and self-esteem and end their struggle with obesity forever.